Academic Advising

 Advising

 Students considering law school should make a pre-law advising appointment using Handshake.
-Their advisers can help understand the application process, including how to investigate a career in law and maximize their academic, leadership, and professional experiences at Princeton.
+Center for Career Development advisers can help students understand the application process, including how to investigate a career in law and maximize their academic, leadership, and professional experiences at Princeton.

 For students considering law school, pre-law advising can help:

-- Choose courses, concentrations, certificates and co-curricular activities
+• Choose courses, majors, certificates, and co-curricular activities

 For students planning and completing applications, pre-law advising can help:

-- Learn how to acquire strong recommendation letters
+• Learn how to obtain strong recommendation letters

 Academics